LIVING FOR GOD’S PURPOSE, PLEASURE, AND PRAISE

-It is God’s utmost desire and delight that every born-again believer will manifest, reflect and express His divine nature, character, wisdom, glory and power in this world.
-Your life as a believer is intended by God to advertise or exhibit His love, grace, glory, goodness and mercy.
+It is God’s utmost desire and delight that every born-again believer will manifest, reflect and express His divine nature, character, wisdom, glory, and power in this world.
+God intends your life as a believer to advertise or exhibit His love, grace, glory, goodness, and mercy.

 13 “You are the salt of the earth; but if the salt loses its flavor, how shall it be seasoned?
 It is then good for nothing but to be thrown out and trampled underfoot by men.